5-Herb Detox Tea Formula

 Milk Thistle Seeds: The Regenerative Powerhouse

 Milk thistle seeds (Silybum marianum) represent the most researched herb in this formula.
 The compound silymarin has been extensively studied for its hepatoprotective and regenerative properties.
-Research suggests silymarin may actually support the growth of new liver cells while protecting existing ones from damage.
+Research suggests silymarin may actually support the growth of new liver cells while protecting existing ones from damage.5 Silymarin appears to work through multiple mechanisms, including stabilizing cell membranes, acting as a potent antioxidant, reducing inflammation, and potentially supporting the liver's production of glutathione.

 Maximizing Your Results: Essential Guidelines

-This isn't a three-day cleanse that shocks your system.
+Consistency Over Intensity: This isn't a three-day cleanse that shocks your system.
 We recommend drinking 1-2 cups daily for a minimum of four weeks to experience meaningful benefits.
-Liver support requires patience—this organ didn't become overburdened overnight, and restoring optimal function takes time.
+Liver support requires patience.
+This organ didn't become overburdened overnight, and restoring optimal function takes time.

 What to Expect: Realistic Timelines